 The result was equally dramatic.
 The patient was soon able to eat, had plenty of milk, and there was no difficulty when the baby was put to the breast.
 This condition continued for the next eight months.
-The husband later volunteered to Freud that he thought it strange that she had clamored violently for food after his departure that night and, in a quite unaccustomed manner, had remonstrated with her mother.
+The husband later volunteered to Freud that he

-Clearly, as Blum in his discussion insists, Freud's successful intervention was not based primarily on the phenomenon of hypnosis, but represented an interpretation to the patient ("an extraordinary, early psychoanalytic interpretation").35 Also, although we have no description from Freud himself about the exact nature of his own insight in this case, it seems clear that, again to follow Blum, "Freud's interpretation conveyed his awareness of both her wish to feed the baby in accordance with personality inclinations conscious mature and her her unconscious infantile wishes to be fed." $\frac{36}{36}$ Or, to state this formulation in another way, she wanted to mother her baby and to be mothered at the same time.
+Clearly, as Blum in his discussion insists, Freud's successful intervention was not based primarily on the phenomenon of hypnosis, but represented an interpretation to the patient ("an extraordinary, early psychoanalytic interpretation").35 Also, although we have no description from Freud himself about the exact nature of his own insight in this case, it seems clear that, again to follow Blum, "Freud's interpretation conveyed his awareness of both her wish to feed the baby in accordance with personality inclinations conscious mature unconscious infantile wishes to be fed."36 Or, to state this formulation in another way, she wanted to mother her baby and to be mothered at the same time.
 With both wordings, the insight consisted of a janusian formulation of simultaneous opposition.